gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 ![Alt Image Text](./images/nifi-drag-processor-into-canvas.png "Schema Registry UI")

 This will give us a dialog that allows us to choose which Processor we want to add.
-We can see that there are a total of 260 processors currently available.
-We can browse through the list or use the tag cloud on the left to filter the processors by type.
+We can see that there are a total of 290 processors currently available.
+We can browse through the list or use **filter types** box to filter-down to one or more processors.

 ![Alt Image Text](./images/nifi-add-processor.png "Schema Registry UI")